janvaneck1994/MolPatch/README.md

 docker-compose -f "docker-compose.yml" up
 ```

-This will preprocess the PDB file and output the results into the `output` folder.
+This will preprocess the PDB file(s) and output the results into the `output` folder.

 ## Output